 The John Bartram Arboretum at Kendal at Oberlin

-- Relationships are developing with Kendal’s Early Learning Center, the City of Oberlin, the Oberlin College Environmental Studies Department, and the Ohio Division of Forestry.
+- Developed outreach programs to Kendal’s Early Learning Center, the City of Oberlin, the Department of Environmental Studies at Oberlin College, The Ohio Independent Arborist Association, and the Ohio Division of Forestry;

 - Embarked on the construction of a web-based geographical information system (GIS) map of the arboretum;

 - Established a tree nursery to enlarge and diversify our collection.

 As Kendal at Oberlin completes its 25th year, we celebrate the past and embrace the future.

 Download a PDF copy of the John Bartram Arboretum Heiser Circle Tree Walk here.